Psykotikism/Mutant_Tanks/INFORMATION.md

 			// - Jump higher (Disables the death fall camera for recipients.)
 			// - Receive the adrenaline effect for the duration of the reward.
 (Only available in Left 4 Dead 2.)
 			// - Bunny hop consistently
+			// - Burst open doors
+			// - Throw sticky grenades that slow down special infected and mitigate their abilities.
 			// 4: Damage boost reward (temporary)
 			// - Laser sight
 			// - Inextinguishable fire